timchao0825/Webpack-react-tool/README.md

 ## Running the app in Development

-Run `npm dev` to intialize and run the webpack development server.
+Run `npm dev | yarn dev` to intialize and run the webpack development server.
 Navigate to [http://localhost:3000/](http://localhost:3000).
 The app will automatically reload if you change any of the source files.

 ## Running the app in Production